LATEST DEVELOPMENT: Judicial Council Okays Submission of Other Petitions to General Conference 2019

 At the 2016 General Conference, delegates decided on a plan to end this schism one way or another.
 Bishops were authorized to create a planning commission, and based on its recommendations, call a special General Conference in 2019 focused solely on settling the UMC stance on homosexuality.

-The commission, known as The Way Forward Commission, for several months now has considered three options.
+The commission, known as The Way Forward Commission, for several months considered three options.
 The first would leave our Discipline the way it is, except stronger accountability to its rules would somehow be put in place.
 The other two options would, in different ways, allow homosexual marriages and ordinations to happen within the UMC, either on a conference-by-conference and church-by-church basis, or under a system where the UMC would essentially be an umbrella with two or more denominations under it.

 — Pastor Chuck Griffin